Rphamily/UX220Assignment2/items/experience_1.md

 Best Buy

-1. What was it that you did?
+1. What was it that you did? <br>
+- I was a sales associate selling smarthome, cellphones, and headphones.

-2. When did you do it?
+2. When did you do it? <br>
+- This was November of 201, I was on a contract for 2 months.

-3. What was good about it?
+3. What was good about it? <br>
+- They had lots of perks and and also great people who worked there.

-4. What was your favourite memory of it?
+4. What was your favourite memory of it? <br>
+- I met a lot of people there and enjoyed it everytime I worked.

-5. What didn't you enjoy about it?
+5. What didn't you enjoy about it? <br>
+- They work like robots.
+No commision was being paid and they advised us to push for warranties really hard.
+It felt like everything was automatic.

-6. Give your experience a letter "grade"
+6. Give your experience a letter "grade" <br>
+- Honestly I give this place a "C" it was alright.